-Apple being more focused on the hardware side than Microsoft should show a negative change in working capital.
-Or even if it is positive, should require more capital than Microsoft to grow.
+Apple, being more focused on the hardware side than Microsoft, should show a negative change in working capital.
+Or even if it is positive, should require more capital than Microsoft to grow in absolute terms.

 Compare this with Apple.

-A totally different story where change in working capital is consistently positive.
-Current operating liabilities has increased more than the operating assets each year.
+This is a totally different story where the change in working capital has turned negative in the last couple of years.
+Current operating assets have increased more than the operating liabilities.

-Positive change in working capital means that the company needs less capital to grow.
+Negative changes in working capital mean that the company needs more capital as it grows.

-Based on just change in working capital alone, Apple is the better and more efficient business.
+Based on just change in working capital alone, Microsoft today is the better and more efficient business.

 Another comparison to study is Wal-Mart vs Amazon.com.